bbanddd/ADDL/docs/install.md

 ```

 ### [TFLearn](http://tflearn.org/)
-TFlearn is a modular and transparent deep learning library built on top of Tensorflow.
+TFLearn is a modular and transparent deep learning library built on top of TensorFlow.
 It was designed to provide a higher-level API to TensorFlow in order to facilitate and speed-up experimentations, while remaining fully transparent and compatible with it.
 The PyPI/pip support TFLearn package installation.

 The project implements DL models with TFLearn.